 Sweet Potato and Quinoa Burgers

-I don’t know how it’s already may!
+I don’t know how it’s already May!
 This year has gone by so fast and it’s getting so close to summer, as the weather heats up I know a lot of people will be having barbeques and it’s easy to feel left out when you don’t eat meat.
 This burger is a great plant-based alternative to have and in my opinion much more delicious.
-I added smoked paprika to the burger patties to give them some extra flavour and I also added lots of extra toppings to this recipe as well such as – hummus, tomatoes, lettuce and avocado and some multiseed buns but you could just have the burger patties on their own if you wanted to for weeknight meals.
+I added smoked paprika to the burger patties to give them some extra flavour and I also added lots of extra toppings to this recipe as well, such as; hummus, tomatoes, lettuce and avocado and some multiseed buns.
+You could just have the burger patties on their own if you wanted to for weeknight meals.
 I even went to the effort of making my own roasted red peppers but forgot to put them on the burgers so I have added them to the ingredient list although they aren’t in the photo.

 These burgers are also gluten-free because wheat doesn’t really agree with me but you could use plain flour instead of oat flour if you wanted to and for people who can’t eat oats buckwheat or brown rice flour would also work really well!
 I also used gluten-free buns but you don’t have to, sourdough or wholemeal would be a nice alternative.